SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10lets-tax-the-brain.markdown

 2in the last intermission before getting back to the series we’re going to stay with the windows phone for now (the next part of the tutorial will start on the PW7 and then we will add the updates back to windows / XBOX, lets hope you can keep up)

-So far we have been trying to push (but not very hard) the graphics capabilities of the platforms, granted the phone has a lot less but it is been pretty solid so far.&nbsp; Now we will look at the brins a bit and push it is boundaries with some procedural effects.
+So far we have been trying to push (but not very hard) the graphics capabilities of the platforms, granted the phone has a lot less but it is been pretty solid so far.
+Now we will look at the brins a bit and push it is boundaries with some procedural effects.

 As usual the code for this intermission can be found [here on codeplex](http://startrooper2dxna.codeplex.com/releases/46712/download/131322)